Overview of Alaska Testing Requirements

 - Alaska requires a Social Security number (SSN) in order to process teacher certification paperwork.
 ETS does not require your SSN for its own purposes, but will submit it to Alaska with your test results.
 Failure to provide your SSN will delay processing of your certification application.

 Who Must Take the Tests?

-Teacher candidates or those wishing to become certified may be required to take The Praxis Series™ tests.
+Teacher candidates or those wishing to become certified may be required to take The Praxis Series® tests.

-Prior to entering a teacher education program at your college or university, you may be required to take the Praxis I tests to demonstrate your qualifications.
+Prior to entering an educator preparation program at your college or university, you may be required to take the Core tests to demonstrate your qualifications.

-In Alaska, you may take the Praxis I tests to satisfy the basic competency exam requirement for Initial teacher certification.
+In Alaska, you may take the Core tests to satisfy the basic competency exam requirement for Initial teacher certification.
 An approved Praxis II® exam meets the content area exam requirement for Professional Teacher certification.

 In Alaska, you may take the appropriate Praxis II as one option toward becoming highly qualified in a specific content area.